ZcashFoundation/zebra/book/src/dev/branches.md

 with `10.2.`.
 The version tagged on Docker Hub as `latest` will always correspond to such a branch, referred to as the **active patch branch**.

-## Major releases lifecycle

-Angular releases a major version roughly every six months.
-Following a major release, we move through a consistent lifecycle to the next major release, and repeat.
-At a high level, this process proceeds as follows:

-* A major release occurs.
-The `main` branch now represents the next minor version.
-* Six weeks later, a minor release occurs.
-The `main` branch now represents the next minor version.
-* Six weeks later, a second minor release occurs.
-The `main` branch now represents the next major version.
-* Three months later, a major release occurs and the process repeats.

-### Example
-* Angular publishes `11.0.0`.
-At this point in time, the `main` branch represents `11.1.0`.
-* Six weeks later, we publish `11.1.0` and `main` represents `11.2.0`.
-* Six weeks later, we publish `11.2.0` and `main` represents `12.0.0`.
-* Three months later, this cycle repeats with the publication of `12.0.0`.

 ### Feature freeze and release candidates

 Before publishing minor and major versions as `latest` on Docker Hub, they go through a feature freeze and